 Good food at reasonable prices.
-The Bay View Inn is right on the sea front at Widemouth Bay, with stunning views out over the sea.
+The Bay View Inn is right on the seafront at Widemouth Bay, with stunning views out over the sea.
 In the summer, you can see fantastic sunsets, as the sun goes down.
 An extremely popular restaurant that offers alfresco dining.
-We strongly suggest to pre-book for this restaurant, particularly in the summer season.
+We strongly suggest pre-booking for this restaurant, particularly in the summer season.

 “Life’s a Beach” restaurant overlooks Summerleaze in Bude.
-The wide ranging menu uses fresh local produce and reflects the creativity and travelling experiences of the young chefs.
+The wide-ranging menu uses fresh local produce and reflects the creativity and traveling experiences of the young chefs.
 Seafood is a specialty and the atmosphere is always relaxed and friendly.
 Always wise to book!

-The Olive Tree is the perfect place to relax and enjoy Alfresco Dinning beside Bude’s picturesque Canal or inside the spacious restaurant and conservatory.
-The Olive Tree Wine Bar & Restaurant, has a good range of fine wines by the glass to accompany their evening menu.
+The Olive Tree is the perfect place to relax and enjoy alfresco dining beside Bude’s picturesque Canal or inside the spacious restaurant and conservatory.
+The Olive Tree Wine Bar & Restaurant has a good range of fine wines by the glass to accompany their evening menu.
 The restaurant menus use fresh produce sourced locally around Bude and Cornwall.
 Always wise to book!